-3.7 Placement
+3.4 Placement

-- .1 The concrete shall be placed as soon as possible after mixing, but not later than one hour after mixing has begun.
+.1 The concrete shall be placed as soon as possible after mixing, but not later than one hour after mixing has begun.
 Retempered concrete shall not be used.
-The concrete shall be transported, by methods which will prevent segregation, and deposited on the subgrade so that as little handling as possible is required. - .2 Concrete thickness shall be those shown on Standard Drawings. - .3 Concrete shall be placed continuously until the scheduled pour is complete.
-Arrange the rate of concrete delivery to ensure that the discharge interval between successive loads does not exceed 30 minutes.
-If the discharge interval is exceeded, place a construction joint.
+The concrete shall be transported by methods, which will prevent segregation and deposited on the subgrade so that as little handling as possible is required.

+Concrete thickness shall be those shown on Standard Drawings.
+No payment will be made for concrete placed at thickness less than specified.